-This section gives information about detention under the Mental Health Act.
-This is also known as being ‘sectioned’.
-It explains what the Mental Health Act is, why you may be detained and what rights you have if you are.
-If you care for someone who has been detained, you might also find it useful.Learn more
+This section is about detention under the Mental Health Act 1983.
+This is sometimes called ‘sectioning’.
+We explain why you may be detained, and what rights you have.
+If you care for someone who has been detained, you might also find this information useful.Learn more